htcbrandao/analytics/README.md

-# analytics
+# Analytics
-Data Science and Machine Learning
+Data Science and Machine Learning for advanced analytics projects.